 Nature of the work: The work structure at this position is what you will do as a full-time Bain Consultant.
-You will work directly with the case teams and clients to solve business problems and propose change.
-Technically, the Summer Associate is already considered as more experienced and senior than other interns, so they often get to lead or semi-lead a workstream.
+You will work directly with the case teams and clients to solve business problems and propose changes.
+Technically, the Summer Associate is already considered more experienced and senior than other interns, so they often get to lead or semi-lead a workstream.

 Responsibility & report line: As a Consultant Intern, you will report directly to the Project Leader.

-Step 1: Build up Skills, Qualifications and Experience
+Step 1: Build up skills, qualifications, and experience

 Here’s the cold hard truth – you need to be the “creme-de-la-creme” to even have the slightest chance at the top consulting firms, especially the MBB firms.

 Apply only when you’re ready!
 Bain has a 2-year ban on failing candidates.
 That’s why it’s important to start learning and practicing as soon as possible and have the right prep strategy based on your background to maximize the chance to get your feet in Bain.